shan-weiqiang/shan-weiqiang.github.io/_posts/2024-04-27-condition_variable -fully-explained.md

 # Golden rules

-1. Always use `conditional_variable` with a *condition*, otherwise there is no way to check whether it's a spurious wake up or not
+1. Always use `condition_variable` with a *condition*, otherwise there is no way to check whether it's a spurious wake up or not
 2. Use the same lock to protect:
    1. Anything that might change the *condition*, even when the *condition* itself is atomic.
 As the analysis above, the atomic nature of the *condition* does not change the analysing results.
    2. Anytime checking the *condition*